solana-labs/solana/docs/src/developing/runtime-facilities/zk-token-proof.md

 The simplest way to use a proof instruction is to execute it without producing a context state account.
 In this case, the proof instruction can be included as part of a larger Solana transaction that contains instructions of other Solana programs.
-Programs such as the Token-2022 program should directly access the context data from the proof instruction data and use it in its program logic.
+Programs such as the SPL Token 2022 program should directly access the context data from the proof instruction data and use it in its program logic.

 Alternatively, a proof instruction can be executed to produce a context state